LennartKeller/IMSDB_EPub/README.md

 1. `epub` contains the EPub files.
 2. `html` contains the html files in two version (before and after preprocessing them for the conversion).

-The HTML-files can helpful, for manually sanity checking.
+The HTML-files can be helpful, for manually sanity checking.